rafiwicht/sssp/README.md

 ## Features

-- Save confogurations for apps/addons, indexes
+- Save confogurations for services, apps/addons and indexes
 - Creating git repositories on Github and Gitlab
 - Workflow for dual control principle